garbo-succus/r3f-control-kit/examples/EXAMPLE-WIP-multitouch-gestures.md

 We could take a similar approach for turning WheelEvents and Safari touchpad gesture events into GestureStream TouchpadEvents or something.

-We should check the Gamepad, Keyboard, and XR events and see if they could also be treated like proprietary PointerEvents (or visa-versa)
+We should check the Gamepad, Keyboard, Web MIDI, and XR events and see if they could also be treated like proprietary PointerEvents (or visa-versa).

 <hr />